 - Payment frequency: Monthly

-If you can’t qualify for a traditional bank loan, SBA loan is one of the next best options for consolidating business debt.
+If you don’t qualify for a traditional bank loan, an SBA 7(a) loan is one of the next best options for consolidating business debt.

-Loans within this program can be used for a variety of purposes, including business debt consolidations, although the SBA does implement certain restrictions for using 7(a) loans for debt consolidation.
+Loans within this program can be used for a variety of purposes, including business debt consolidations, although the SBA implements certain restrictions on using 7(a) loans for debt consolidation:

-With this in mind, you would work with an SBA lender, like a bank, to apply and receive a 7(a) for your business debt consolidation.
+You can work with an SBA lender, like a bank, to apply for a 7(a) loan for business debt consolidation.
 With these SBA loans, you can expect:

 - Term length: 10 to 25 years